 Bio

-Sasha has also been a DJ, punk guitarist, barista, zine monger, music programmer, shop girl, museum guard, radio host, and "female sound guy" (FSG).
-Her favorite job was working as an A/V technician in the bowels of the Art Institute of Chicago.
+Sasha has also been a DJ, punk guitarist, barista, zine monger, music programmer, shop girl, museum guard, radio host, and "female sound guy."
+Her favorite job was working as an A/V technician at the Art Institute of Chicago.
 She currently lives in Maine.

 Photo by Peter Habib